-It must be understood that, subject to applicable law, the County and the Highway and Transportation Department has the right to determine the number of employee, the duties of each employee, the nature and place of their work, and all other matters pertaining to the management and operation of the Department, including the hiring, promoting, transferring, demoting, suspending or discharging for just cause an employee.
+It must be understood that, subject to applicable law, the County has the right to determine the number of employees, the duties of each employee, the nature and place of the work, and all other matters pertaining to the management and operation of the County, including the hiring, promoting, transferring, demoting, suspending or discharging for just cause an employee.
 This also includes the right to assign and direct employees, to schedule work and to establish and enforce policies and procedures.
-That notwithstanding, the County also recognizes that all employees should have a process available to resolve any issues that he/she may have in conjunction with his/her job.
+That notwithstanding, the County also recognizes that all employees should have access to a process to resolve any issues that he/she may have in conjunction with his/her job.

 To address that, a complaint procedure has been established that provides employees with an avenue to resolve any issues which impede his/her ability to perform his/her job duties.
 This process does not include situations involving harassment, discrimination, retaliation or other prohibited conduct which were discussed earlier and for which another process has been established.